sbhanuvardhan902/Task-5-Exploratory-Data-Analysis-EDA-/README.md

-Task 5 - Exploratory Data Analysis (EDA)
+--Task 5 - Exploratory Data Analysis (EDA)

-Dataset Description
+--Dataset Description
 The dataset contains customer demographic and sales transaction details.
 It includes information such as age, gender, income, product categories, and purchase amounts.

-Missing Value Handling
+--Missing Value Handling
 Numerical columns: Filled with median values.

 Categorical columns: Filled with mode values.

-EDA Process
+--EDA Process
 Inspected data structure using .info() and .describe().

 Visualized feature distributions using histograms and boxplots.